-While these multi-line phone systems were extremely reliable, they required costly equipment that was expensive to install and maintain.
+While these multiline phone systems were extremely reliable, they required costly equipment that was expensive to install and maintain.
 Besides the copper wiring that had to be run through the business, landline systems also required a costly private branch exchange (PBX).
 The PBX is what is used to switch calls between the business and the telephone network.
 It's also what was needed to offer various calling features, such as voicemail, conference calling and automated attendants.

-Today, traditional analog multiline landline systems are becoming obsolete.
+Today, analog, multiline landline systems are becoming obsolete.
 Telephone companies aren't developing new analog systems and are no longer providing updates to the systems they used to offer.
 Finding IT professionals with the skills to keep these systems up and running is also becoming increasingly difficult.
 Telephone companies have largely shifted their attention to VoIP technology.

 Nearly all new business phone systems use VoIP.
 Instead of running on copper wiring like landline systems do, VoIP systems run on a high-speed internet connection.
 It's the same connection most businesses already use to get online.
 When making a call, the user's voice is instantly converted into a data packet that is moved throughout the internet like other pieces of data, such as emails and images.
 Tapping into an existing data connection saves you the trouble and expense of installing and maintaining phone lines throughout your offices or stores.

 VoIP systems easily integrate with computers, which lets employees make calls from their machines and have voicemails sent directly to their email, among other things.
 It can also be beneficial for businesses using customer relationship management (CRM) programs.

-Scalability is also a big benefit to VoIP phone systems.
-Most VoIP providers allow you to add new lines on your own within the system's online portal.
-This makes the process of getting new employees set up with their own line a simple one.
+In addition, VoIP providers make it easy to add new users.
+Administrators can quickly log into the system to add new lines on their own within the system's online portal.
+This simplifies the process of setting up new employees with their own line.

 The only businesses that can't take advantage of VoIP phone systems are those in communities without access to high-speed internet service or with unreliable internet service.

 A huge factor when choosing a phone system for your business is deciding how you want the PBX equipment, which is what's needed to run the system, hosted.
-Some phone system providers offer on-premises or cloud based systems, while others offer both options.
+Some phone system providers offer on-premises or cloud-based systems, while others offer both options.

 With this option, you are in total control of your system.
 You aren't relying on anyone else to make sure it is running, and you can configure it to your exact specifications.
-However, since it is located at your place of business, your IT staff handles all repairs and upgrades.
+However, since it is located onsite, your IT staff handles all repairs and upgrades.
 On-premises systems need to be professionally installed.

-Experts say businesses with serious concerns about keeping their calls and phone system data private are best served by on-premises systems.
+Experts say businesses concerned with privacy are best served by on-premises systems.
 This option allows businesses to configure their firewalls exactly as desired to protect the phone system from any type of intrusion.

-Other businesses well-suited for on-premises phone systems are large corporations that can afford the upfront costs and businesses that want a system they can customize.
+Other businesses well suited for on-premises phone systems are large corporations that can afford the upfront costs and businesses that want a system they can customize.